Prophylactic vs Therapeutic Dosing in Fibrosis Models

 In preclinical study design, dosing timing is as critical as compound selection.

 "Efficacy" demonstrated with prophylactic dosing does not guarantee clinical success.
-Rather, data showing effects against established fibrosis in a therapeutic setting is the true evidence that increases the Probability of Success (PoS) in clinical trials.
+In contrast, data showing effects against established fibrosis in a therapeutic setting enables clinically relevant interpretation of drug action and improves the external validity of trial design (though it does not directly guarantee clinical success).

 "Does this compound work against already-established fibrosis?" — Choosing a study design that answers this question is the shortest path to drug discovery success.